 You didn’t grow under my heart,

 But in it.”

 — Fleur Conkling Heyliger

 The children available for adoption range in age from one year to their early teens.
-The new administration of Mi Familia has recently clarified the prioritization of matched children with international adoptive parents.
 Families who are seeking to adopt the youngest age range from 0 to 5 years will be considered if they are open to adopting a child with special needs, which are usually minor and correctable issues.
 Families are encouraged to apply if they are interested in adopting children of elementary school age and above, 6 and over.
 There are many sibling pairs available for adoption in Nicaragua.
-Waiting times for a match for families that are interested in adopting two or more children simultaneously may be shorter.
+Waiting times for a match for families that are interested in adopting siblings groupings of two or more children simultaneously may be shorter.